profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 3. how to interpret random-k;
 4. what evidence should be included later in the paper.

+## 0. How this document responds to the advisor comments

+The advisor's main criticism was that the experimental section was too descriptive: it explained the SchemaLens workflow, but did not yet provide enough evidence about why the method is useful, why particular configurations win, and what the results say about the proposed methodology.

+This document now answers that criticism through three complementary layers of evidence:

+1. **Baseline comparison.** This answers whether SchemaLens is better than simple heuristic reductions.
+It directly addresses the request for stronger experimental comparison rather than only a workflow demonstration.
+2. **Ablation study.** This answers whether the analytical matrix variables actually matter.
+It directly addresses the concern that the method should not only describe variables, but also show that removing them damages the ability to preserve best or near-best configurations.
+3. **Representative-case analysis.** This answers why specific configurations win in concrete cases.
+It directly addresses the advisor's request to explain under which data/workload characteristics a configuration wins, rather than only reporting that SchemaLens selected or preserved it.

+Therefore, the current document should be read as an expanded response to the advisor.
+It is not yet the final paper text.
+Its purpose is to show the advisor the complete evidence, and only later decide which tables and paragraphs should be moved into the paper or kept in the repository/supplementary material.

 ## 1. What was added

 | Advisor concern | Action taken |